 This technique works particularly well on a piece of furniture that you're applying a special paint finish to.
 Instead of waiting around for each layer of paint finish to dry, you can speed up the process to quickly move on to the next coat of paint.

-If you're working on a crackle finish, a type of finish which intentionally looks cracked upon drying, know that the heat of the hair dryer will make the cracks in the finish coat wider.
+If you're working on a crackle finish, a type of finish that intentionally looks cracked upon drying, know that the heat of the hair dryer will make the cracks in the finish coat wider.
 Be careful with this technique because heating the paint too much could cause it to chip.

 The temperature of the room can also affect the speed of the paint drying.
 Try pointing a space heater at the wall you're trying to dry.
 If you're painting in winter, then you'll want to point the heater at the outside facing wall as it will be the coldest.
 Just make sure you don't overheat while you're painting.